thmisch/Nsp/README.md

 that can be used on mobile operating systems like android and IOS to create native apps for them.
 I also want to add a web UI that can be used on desktop devices, that communicates via the phone app, much like WhatsApp Web.

+### Contact / Contribute
+If you have some issues, encounter a bug or a new Idea, please open a new ticket on the sourcehut site, and I'll try to reslove it.